 Before coming to Penn, I studied at Swarthmore College, where I earned my BA in Physics and Mathematics with High Honors and played on the soccer team (go Garnet!).
 While in college, I was a Lee Teng Fellow in Accelerator Science at Fermilab with Dr. Tanaji Sen, working on simulations of channeling radiation experiments at the Fermilab Accelerator Science and Technology (FAST) Facility.
-I was also a Moncrief Undergraduate Intern at the University of Texas at Austin under the supervision of Professor Dmitrii E. Makarov, where I performed large-scale molecular dynamics simulations to quantify self-induced friction in proteins.
+I was also a Moncrief Undergraduate Intern at the University of Texas at Austin under the supervision of Prof. Dmitrii E. Makarov, where I performed molecular dynamics simulations to quantify self-induced friction in proteins.

 Department of Physics and Astronomy